Free website audit · a plan and a fair price built around your business · no lock-in

 “Done-for-you” is one of the most over-used phrases in the UK website market.
-Search the term and you’ll find £25-a-month landing pages, £3,000 agency proposals, and “lifetime hosting” deals from people who’ll be gone in eighteen months — all using the same three words.
+Search the term and you will find £25-a-month landing pages, £3,000 agency proposals, and “lifetime hosting” deals from people who will be gone in eighteen months, all using the same three words.
 Half of them mean we built your site once and now you have our mobile number.
-That isn’t done-for-you.
-That’s done-with-you-and-then-forgotten.
+That is not done-for-you.
+That is done-with-you-and-then-forgotten.

 The honest answer: a real done-for-you website service is an operational service, not a build.
 It runs ten distinct things on your behalf, every month, in the background, without you having to know what any of them are.
-If a provider can’t show you the list — or can’t tell you which items are in scope and which are extras — they’re selling a build with a maintenance retainer bolted on, and calling it a managed service.
+If a provider cannot show you the list, or cannot tell you which items are in scope and which are extras, they are selling a build with a maintenance retainer bolted on, and calling it a managed service.

-Here’s the checklist I’d run against any provider before signing anything.
-It’s the same list UK Web Marketing operates internally, so the bias is declared up front; it’s also the list I’d ask another agency about if I were the buyer.
+Here is the checklist I would run against any provider before signing anything.
+It is the same list UK Web Marketing operates internally, so the bias is declared up front; it is also the list I would ask another agency about if I were the buyer.

 The 10-item checklist